bahrus/trans-render/README.md

 An intriguing question, is this:  Could this be the first known scenario in the history of the planet, where rendering time (including first paint) would be *improved* rather than *degraded* with the help of client-side JavaScript?

-The proper, natural instinct of a good modern developer, including the author of the codepen, is to generate the HTML from a consise data format using a server-side language (pug).
+The proper, natural instinct of a good modern developer, including the author of the codepen, is to generate the HTML from a concise data format using a server-side language (pug).

 But using this library, and cloning some repetitive templates on the client side, reduces download size from 16kb to 14kb, and may improve other performance metrics as well.
 These are the performance results my copy of chrome captures, after opening in an incognito window, and throttling cpu to 6x and slow 3g network.